colettegallagher/simulating-data/README.md

 # simulating-data
-Programming for Data Analytics - Simulating Data Project
+## Programming for Data Analytics - Simulating Data Project

 This repository contains an assignment which creates a data set by simulating a real-world phenomenon.
 The data used is based on the capital spend of five Irish universities.
 The data used is **not real**.
 It is all synthesised to match as closely as possible real data.
-This simulated data set has been analysed using a number of python packages - numpy.random, pandas, seaborn, datetime.
+This simulated data set has been analysed using a number of python libraries - numpy.random, pandas, seaborn, datetime.
 The data set was created using a Jupyter notebook.

 The Jupyter notebook contains the following information:<br>
 <br>